CHIA-AN-YANG/Restaurant-List/readme.md

 # Restaurant List

 Restaurant List is a private restaurant collection for foodies.
-You can view and your favorite restaurants here.
-You will be able to add, modify, and record your own favorite restaurant once restaurant list is fully updated
+You can view your favorite restaurants here.
+Add, modify, and record your own favorite restaurant with this restaurant list!

 ## Installation